iffy/generalconference/data/eng/1995-10/012-the-book-of-mormon-a-sacred-ancient-record/text.md

-# The Book of Mormon: A Sacred Ancient Record
+# The Book of Mormon:A Sacred Ancient Record

 Some people place faith in good luck symbols, even a rabbit's foot, but remember, it didn't do the rabbit any good.